Praia do Sul

 About Praia do Sul

-Reserva Biológica Estadual da Praia do Sul is a state biological reserve occupying the southern lowlands of Ilha Grande, an island municipality in the coastal municipality of Angra dos Reis in Rio de Janeiro state.
-Covering approximately 3,600 hectares, the reserve protects pristine beaches, coastal restinga vegetation, permanently flooded swamps, and dense lowland Atlantic Forest on the most ecologically intact portion of one of Brazil's most celebrated coastal islands.
-Ilha Grande's isolation—maintained in part by its history as a penal colony and later a federal prison—preserved its forests from the deforestation that impacted much of the coastal Rio de Janeiro mainland.
-The Praia do Sul reserve represents the core protected zone within this larger island landscape.
+Reserva Biológica Estadual da Praia do Sul is a state biological reserve occupying the southern lowlands of Ilha Grande, an island in the coastal municipality of Angra dos Reis in Rio de Janeiro state.
+Covering approximately 3,309 hectares following a 2014 boundary re-delimitation, the reserve protects pristine beaches, coastal restinga vegetation, permanently flooded swamps, and dense lowland Atlantic Forest on the most ecologically intact portion of one of Brazil's most celebrated coastal islands.
+[1] Ilha Grande's isolation — maintained in part by its history as a penal colony and later a federal prison — preserved its forests from the deforestation that impacted much of the coastal Rio de Janeiro mainland.
+The reserve is one of six component parts of the UNESCO World Heritage Site 'Paraty and Ilha Grande – Culture and Biodiversity,' inscribed in 2019.
+[2]

 Wildlife Ecosystems

 The biological reserve hosts diverse wildlife benefiting from the island's long isolation from mainland hunting pressure.
-The broad-snouted caiman inhabits the freshwater lagoons and swampy areas behind the beaches, while capybara graze at the margins of the wetlands.
-The island supports healthy populations of the howler monkey and several smaller primate species.
-Sea turtle nesting is a major conservation focus, with the leatherback, loggerhead, and green turtle laying eggs on the reserve's undisturbed beaches.
-Shorebird assemblages are exceptional, particularly during migratory seasons when species from the North American Atlantic flyway rest on the beach flats.
+The broad-snouted caiman (Caiman latirostris) inhabits the freshwater lagoons and swampy areas behind the beaches — it is the only caiman species on Ilha Grande, and is classified as Endangered on the Rio de Janeiro state threat list.
+[1] Howler monkeys (bugio) are among the island's primates.
+The island's undisturbed beaches are important habitat for sea turtles; the park's southern coast is documented as a loggerhead turtle (Caretta caretta) nesting site.
+Shorebird assemblages are exceptional, particularly during migratory seasons.
 The offshore reefs support rich fish communities and are important foraging habitat for marine mammals.

 Flora Ecosystems

 The vegetation of Praia do Sul encompasses one of the most complete coastal restinga sequences remaining in southeastern Brazil.
-Restinga vegetation grades from pioneering beach plants—such as Ipomoea pes-caprae and Canavalia rosea—through sparse shrubland, dense scrub, and finally into closed restinga forest dominated by Clusia hilariana and Myrsine species.
+[1] Restinga vegetation grades from pioneering beach plants — such as Ipomoea pes-caprae and Canavalia rosea — through sparse shrubland, dense scrub, and finally into closed restinga forest dominated by Clusia hilariana and Myrsine species.
 Behind the restinga, freshwater swamp communities feature giant sedges, pond lilies, and emergent palms.
 The dense lowland Atlantic Forest on higher ground within the reserve supports a full canopy of up to 30 meters with exceptional epiphytic richness.
+The reserve contains all coastal ecosystem types present in Rio de Janeiro state: restinga, rocky shores (costão rochoso), mangroves, Atlantic Forest, and coastal lagoons.
 Several plant species present in the reserve are considered endangered or are endemic to the Atlantic Forest coastal zone.

 Geology